junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Which is?"
 Bobby prompts, eyes shifting between Cas and Dean.

 "There's this monster in the Purgatory -- the Leviathans."
-Dean considers how to best put it, "Well apparently, according to angels, these things are so vicious and can't be killed, the God specifically created a Purgatory to lock them away."
+Dean considers how to best put it, "Well apparently, according to angels, these things are so vicious and can't be killed, God specifically created a Purgatory to lock them away."

 "Let me guess, now they are in Cas and ready to have some fun outside the jail."
 Bobby says gloomily.